-Killingworth Road Bridge Renewal and Highway Improvement Scheme Road re-opening delayed until early 2019.
+Killingworth Road Bridge Renewal and Highway Improvement Scheme Road re-opening delayed until May 2019.

 The over-running gas diversion works are now complete.
 Newcastle City Council have now taken over the site.
 You can read our news story here

 Northern Gas Networkd are posting updates on their dedicated webpage.
 Go here to see their updates.